-Starhub has stopped its Cable TV service, as of 30 September last year, marking the end of cable TV in Singapore.
-You now have two choices for a fibre TV package plan: Starhub or Singtel.
+Starhub stopped its cable TV service as of 30 September 2019, marking the end of cable TV in Singapore.
+You thus have two choices for a fibre TV package plan: Starhub or Singtel.

 Existing cable TV customers would have been reminded -- several times over by now -- to switch to StarHub’s fibre TV service in order to continue enjoying their favourite TV programmes.
 The cable TV termination will see StarHub join Singtel as the only two providers of fibre TV services in Singapore.